What types of roses are there? #

 Floribunda Roses #

-Features: A version of the modern bush rose.
+Features: A version of the modern bush rose, and one of the most popular types of roses.
 Floribunda roses have flowers in large clusters, usually with cup shaped blooms.
 These are popular due to their large clusters of blooms and long flowering season.

 Planting: Ideally suited to beds and borders, these can also look wonderful in large containers.